- Search The Registry

 - My Account

 *The founding of Virginia University of Lynchburg (VUL) is celebrated on this date in 1886.

 VUL is a private, historically Black Christian University in Lynchburg, Virginia.
 The university offers instruction and degrees, primarily in religious studies, including a Doctor of Ministry program.
 The campus is a historic district listed on the National Register of Historic Places.
 Virginia University of Lynchburg is the city's oldest school of higher learning.

 The school was incorporated in 1888 by the Virginia Baptist State Convention as the coeducational "Lynchburg Baptist Seminary."
 Its first President was the Rev. Phillip F. Morris, pastor of the city's Court Street Baptist Church.
-Seeking a financial patron, Morris agreed to step down from the pulpit to assume full-time leadership of the school.
-Rev. Gregory W. Hayes, a graduate of Oberlin College, assumed the full-time position as President in 1891, serving until his death in 1906.
+Seeking a financial patron, Morris agreed to step down from the pulpit to assume full-time school leadership.
+Rev. Gregory W. Hayes, a graduate of Oberlin College, assumed the full-time position as President in 1891, serving until he died in 1906.
 His wife, Mary Rice Hayes Allen, biracial daughter of a Confederate general and mother of author Carrie Allen McCray, assumed the presidency until Dr. JRL Diggs replaced her in 1908.

 During Hayes' administration, controversy arose between Black separatists and accommodationists over the school's future.
 The chief patron wished it to become a pre-collegiate manual training institution.
-Hayes, among the separatists, returned the patronage to retain and strengthen Black autonomy and academic integrity.
+Among the separatists, Hayes returned the patronage to retain and strengthen Black autonomy and academic integrity.
 This move eventually led to a schism within the National Baptist Convention.
 Classes were first held in 1890 under the name Virginia Seminary.
 With the offering of a collegiate program in 1900, the name was again changed to Virginia Theological Seminary and College.